The exam consists of 50 2-mark multiple choice questions for both FA1 and MA1.

 The exams consists of 50 2-mark questions for FA2 and MA2, however unlike FA1 and MA1 it contains different types of objective test question.
 These different types of question are number entry, multiple response and multiple response matching, which are used in addition to multiple choice questions.

 Yes.
-As given in the examinable documents list, the following reporting standards are examinable in FA2: IAS 1 Presentation of Financial Statements, IAS 2 Inventories, IAS 16 Property, Plant and Equipment, IAS 37 Provisions, Contingent Liabilities and Contingent Assets and IFRS 15 Revenue from contracts with customers.
+The full list of financial reporting standards which are examinable under the FA2 syllabus can be found in the examinable documents list.
 The study guide offers more detailed guidance on the depth and level at which the examinable documents will be examined.
 The study guide should be read in conjunction with the examinable documents list.

-The qualitative characteristics of information, listed in the conceptual framework, are examinable in FA2.
+The definitions of the elements of financial statements and the qualitative characteristics of financial information, listed in the conceptual framework, are examinable in FA2.
 Please see the study guide for further details.

 No previous qualifications are required for entry at the Intermediate Certificate level (MA2/FA2) or the Diploma (FBT/FMA/FFA), however it is suggested that students who do not have any prior accountancy knowledge start at the Introductory Certificate (FA1/MA1).
 This ensures that you can be confident that you have the knowledge base in order to successfully proceed through the Foundation Level suite of qualifications.